buuren/docker-dev-tools/README.md

 ### Configure

+Modify image name if necessary:

 `vim image-config.sh`

 ### Build

+Build image:

 `./build.sh`

 ### Load aliases

-`source aliases.sh`
+`source source.sh`

-The following command will create a couple of new commands in your shell
+This will add new commands to your shell.

-Command list: check functions in aliases.sh

-### Usage

-`cd your_dir`

-`vte-make | vte-terraform | vte-packer`
+For help run:

+`vte-help`